zdenekhynek/zdenek.xyz/contents/home.md

-## Developing data-driven interfaces and digital products.
+## I’m Zdenek — a full-stack developer creating data-driven interfaces and systems